World Snooker Championship 2022

 The 2000’s saw the World Championship open up like never before.
 Following the dynasties of Reardon, Davis and Hendry no less than nine players have shared the Championship from 2000 to 2016, of which five have been won by Ronnie O’Sullivan.
 This period has also seen a further revival in the fortunes of the WC with popularity returning to 1980’s level, partly to do with foreign influence form the likes of China.

-Selby beat John Higgins 18-15 in a pulsating 2017 final which swung both ways, Selby trailed 4-10 at one stage before winning 9 out of 10 frames to bring the game back to 13-11 in his favour.
-A late rally from Higgins was not enough to prevent Selby winning the title again, his third overall and second in a row.
+Selby beat John Higgins 18-15 in a pulsating 2017 final which swung both ways, with a late rally from Higgins was not enough to prevent Selby winning the title again, his third overall and second in a row.
+It was Higgins on the losing side in 2018 however in another pulsating final won by Mark Williams to claim his third title and first in 15 years.

-2018 sees a wide open field with five or six players that could comfortably win.
+The old guard are still dominating but there are easily now six or seven players each year that could comfortably win it.
 Both snooker and the World Championship are in rude health these days and for long may it continue.

 The Crucible Theatre